 Google Project Zero Found Vulnerability In LastPass Firefox And Chrome Extension

 The security expert at Google Project Zero found vulnerabilities in Chrome and Firefox extensions of LastPass password manager.
-Attacker to steal data of users could exploit the vulnerability.
+Attackers stealing the data from users could exploit the vulnerability.
 LastPass has 90 days to solve this vulnerability otherwise; Google experts will disclose the details.
 The team of LastPass is working to fix this bug.
-First, researchers found bug in Firefox extension for LastPass (3.3.2) on which the team was working.
-After that, researchers found vulnerability in chrome and Firefox extension for LastPass manager that could steal users’ password.
-In this case, LastPass issued temporary fix and fully patched vulnerability on server side.
+First, researchers found a bug in the Firefox extension for LastPass (3.3.2) on which the team was working.
+After that, researchers found vulnerabilities in chrome and Firefox extensions for LastPass manager that could steal users’ passwords.
+In this case, LastPass issued a temporary fix and fully patched vulnerability on the server side.